A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: Demonstrating data analysis tools on a toy model

-To get a more accurate likelihood evaluation at the final estimate, the user can run the filtering algorithms with greater computational effort.
-Since our model is linear and Gaussian, the maximum likelihood estimate of our model and the likelihood at this estimate can be found analytically.
-The maximum log likelihood is -373.02.
-An \code{enkf} run at our \code{igirf()} parameter estimate yields a log likelihood estimate of -380.91.
-This shortfall is a reminder that Monte Carlo optimization algorithms should usually be replicated, and may be best used with inference methodology that accommodates Monte Carlo error, as discussed in Section~\ref{sec:mcap}.

-A useful diagnostic of the parameter search is the record of improvement of our parameter estimates during the course of an \code{igirf()} run.
+\code{ig1} is an object of \class{igirfd\_spatpomp} which inherits from \class{girfd\_spatpomp}.
+A useful diagnostic of the parameter search is a plot of the change of the parameter estimates during the course of an \code{igirf()} run.
 Each iteration within an \code{igirf} run provides a parameter estimate and a likelihood evaluation at that estimate.
 The \code{plot} method for a \class{igirfd\_spatPomp} object shows the convergence record of parameter estimates and their likelihood evaluations.
+As shown in \cref{fig:bm_igirf_convergence2}, this \code{igirf} search has allowed us to explore the parameter space and climb significantly up the likelihood surface to within a small neighborhood of the maximum likelihood.
+The search took 12.7 minutes on one CPU core for this example with 10 spatial units.
+Investigation of larger models may require multiple searches of the parameter space, started at various points, implemented using parallel runs of \code{igirf()}.